 As our climate changes, it is predicted that there will be greater variability in annual temperatures, as well as warmer maximum temperatures in the summer.
-Higher summer temperatures can lead to drought and heat stress to forests, resulting in declines in health and even mortality1,2,3.
+Higher summer temperatures can lead to drought and heat stress to forests, resulting in declines in tree health and tree mortality1,2,3.
 Here, we assess the change in maximum annual temperature in Vermont.
-As trees are adapted to the conditions they have experienced, deviations in maximum temperature from the long-term mean (both above and below) could be problematic to forests.
-Therefore, annual scores are computed as the change from the long-term mean.
+Tree are adapted to the long-term conditions they have experienced, therefore deviations in maximum temperature from the long-term mean (both above and below) could be problematic to forests.
+A high score means that the maximum temperature is close to the long-term mean.

 Maximum temperatures are increasing and expect to continue to increase.
 As winter temperatures warm, more insects can survive the cold season and have higher spring populations.
 Warmer winter temperatures also contribute to less snowfall and/or snowcover.
 Rising temperatures may lead to mortality of some tree species.
 Warmer temperatures also increase evaporation and dry soils, contributing to summer drought.

 NOAA, Northeast Regional Climate Center at Cornell University (2020)

 The score is calculated using a target value and the historical range of the the entire long-term dataset.
 The higher the score, the closer this year's value is to the target.